jmreidy/grunt-browserify/README.md

-The secondary form of this option follows the format of `alias` above, and will externalise the ids specified in the alias array.
-This second form allows for the declaration of a single alias array which can be supplied to one bundle's `alias` option and another option's `external` option.
+The secondary form of this option follows the format of `alias` above, and will externalise the ids specified in the alias object.
+This second form allows for the declaration of a single alias object which can be supplied to one bundle's `alias` option and another option's `external` option.

 In either case, globbing patterns are supported.